Business method patent: The Bilski case – 2010

-The Alice case - 2014
+The Alice case, 2014

 Several years later, in Alice v.
 CLS Bank, the Supreme Court readdressed the patent eligibility of a business method.
 It held patent ineligible a method of securing intermediated settlement—a form of electronic escrow.
 In invalidating Alice's patent, the Court announced a two-step test based on the Court's earlier decisions in Mayo v.
 Prometheus and Funk Bros.
 Seed Co. v.
 Kalo Inoculant Co.
 This test first determines whether the claimed invention is directed to an abstract idea, law of nature, mathematical formula, or similar abstraction.
 If it is, the court is to proceed to the second step—determining whether the way the claimed invention implements the abstraction contains an inventive concept, as contrasted with being routine and conventional.
 Under the Alice test, the claimed invention is patent eligible only if it contains an inventive concept.

-The USPTO business method examining work groups responded quickly to the Alice decision.
+The USPTO business method examining art units responded quickly to the Alice decision.
 Allowances per month for patents related to finance dropped to 10% of their pre Alice value.
 The Patent Trial and Appeal Board has reacted in a similar manner.
 Only about 20% of the appealed business method rejections by patent examiners are getting reversed by the board.